HazimAA/Gotta-Catch-Em-All---Ongoing/README.md

 # Gotta-Catch-Em-All---Ongoing
 A Python Script to help capture Pokemon on Vortex.
+(Code not updated for Vortex v5 update.
+I might work on it later on)

 USE AT YOUR OWN RISK!!
 USE AT YOUR OWN RISK!!